shawnps/budget/README.md

     books: 18.00
 ```

-Tags can also be specified in a `tags.txt` file:
+You can also specify tags in a `tags.txt` file:

 ```
 food: sushi, coffee